katiekroik/Informed/README.md

 - [ ] Download the project
 - [ ] Run `pod install`
 - [ ] Use the `.xcworkspace` file that's automatically generated
-- [ ] Run!!
+- [ ] Run on iPhone 5s!!
 Mock data should be loaded into your db

 ##### Our File Structure
 ```